NicolasRichard1997/Puppet_IT-Automation_Docker_Demo/README.md

 5. **Creating & Apllying the Manifest:**

-In the Server container, go into the directory `cd /etc/puppetlabs/code/environments/production/manifests/` and create a file named  `manifest.pp` with the follwoing content:
+In the Server container, go into the directory `/etc/puppetlabs/code/environments/production/manifests/` and create a file named  `manifest.pp` with the follwoing content:

 ```puppet
 class {'cowsay':}